Skip to main content

 Set default driver

-To change the default driver, use use method, this method accepts the driver name Defined in Cache drivers list or pass the driver object directly.
+To change the default driver, use use method, this method accepts the driver name defined in Cache drivers list or pass the driver object directly.

 import { cache } from "@warlock.js/core";

-cache.use("redis");
+await cache.use("redis");

 info